 In mid-1992 she curated the Synthesis: Art + Architecture exhibitions in Sydney, involving 24 cross-disciplinary creative teams with ideas for reinvigorating Sydney’s public spaces.
 This project introduced several artists to architects who later recommended them for significant city sculptural commissions.
 In 1999, she produced the 40UP: Australian Architecture’s Next Generation exhibition, which was shown at design centres in Hamburg and Berlin in 2000.

 In 1992, she began editing the Royal Australian Institute of Architects’ journal, Architecture Australia, where she witnessed and influenced the 1990s property development boom leading up to the 2000 Sydney Olympic Games.
 She summarised the architecture of those eight years in Australian Architecture Now (Thames and Hudson, 2000, co-editor Chris Johnson).

-In 1997 she received from the University of New South Wales an M.Arch degree in architectural history and theory for a thesis titled @Home: Another Revolution in Architecture’s Theory of the House which examined esoteric theories about the history and future of domestic living and architecture.
+In 1997 she was awarded an M.Arch degree in architectural history and theory for a thesis titled @Home: Another Revolution in Architecture’s Theory of the House, which examined the internet-era implications for pre-internet theories about the history and future of domestic living and architecture.
 While studying, she sub-edited a book of 39 academic papers on future cities: Peter Droege (ed) Intelligent Environments: Spatial Aspects of the New Information Revolution (North Holland/Elsevier, 1997).